-A significant, and growing, area of our expertise is the design and management of insulation schemes for lofts, cavity walls, solid walls and floors
+A significant, and growing, area of our expertise is the design and management of insulation schemes using ECO and the Green Deal.

 Managing insulation schemes

 Loft and cavity wall insulation grants, part of the Carbon Emission Reduction Target obligation (CERT), were once the mainstay of local and national schemes to help improve energy efficiency and reduce fuel bills.
 But what about the UK's millions of older homes, built without cavity walls, which are less easy to insulate?
 These require different measures to achieve the higher energy performance standards that carbon reduction targets demand.
 What's more, many such homes are ‘off-gas’, and rely on expensive heating fuels like electricity or oil.

 The Green Deal and Energy Company Obligation (ECO) is a government initiative to address those hard-to-treat properties, and with its arrival the way schemes are managed and promoted is changing significantly.
 The challenge now is to ensure that CSE's future schemes build on the success of the many thousands of households we have already helped.
 You can read what we're learning in practice about the Green Deal and ECO on our Green Deal Blog.